 Steve is a frequent speaker at conferences and continuing legal education seminars, especially in the area of copyrights.
 He has served as an adjunct professor at Capital University Law School, the University of Akron School of Law, Petit College of Law at Ohio Northern University and the Moritz College of Law at The Ohio State University.
 He has taught classes in copyright, patent, intellectual property and art law.
 Steve is a frequent author of articles on intellectual property topics for the Ohio State Bar Association.

 Steve and his wife Kathy, who is a retired patent agent, live in Westerville, Ohio, where he is an active member of St. Paul the Apostle Catholic Church.
-An avid sports fan since his high school days in Lima, Ohio, he is hoping to see the Ohio State Buckeyes win an NCAA basketball championship and the Cleveland Guardians win a World Series, although he would happily settle to see the Indians play the Cincinnati Reds in a World Series, even if the Indians lost.
+An avid sports fan since his high school days in Lima, Ohio, he is hoping to see the Ohio State Buckeyes win an NCAA basketball championship and the Cleveland Guardians win a World Series, although he would happily settle to see the Guardians play the Cincinnati Reds in a World Series, even if the Guardians lost.